momu/pandoc-scrlttr2/README.md

 You can also completely omit them, then the template will include empty `\opening{}` and `\closing{}` commands.

 Everything you set as default in a custom letter class option file can later be overridden in the YAML metadata block.
 For example, you might have a default _"Dear Sir or Madam"_ opening in the option file, but can use a YAML block to change this to address somebody directly: `opening: Dear Moss` to address somebody directly.

+## Using German QR code postage stamps

+Go to [efiliale](in German language), get a stamp for _Standardbrief bis 20 g_ and choose _Mit Adresse(n)_.
+The address fields can be left empty.
+Save the downloaded PDF as `internetmarke.pdf` and put `internetmarke: internetmarke.pdf` into the YAML block.

 ## Copyright